Vikarabad: Devotees throng Anantha Swamy Temple

 Highlights

-It is learnt that the temple is turning into a tourist attraction with people from other states preferring to visit the temple.
+It is learnt that the temple is gaining tourist attraction with people from other States.
 Residents say that lots of people visit temple and later enjoy the splendid beauty of Anantagiri hills on holidays.

 Download The Hans India Android App or iOS App for the Latest update on your phone.